sohailanwaralmani74/utility-tools/webp-to-bmp.md

 <h1>Convert WebP to BMP Online – Free WebP to BMP Converter</h1>

-<p>Instantly convert your <strong>WebP images to BMP</strong> using our free online tool.
+<p>Instantly convert your <strong>Webp images to BMP</strong> using our free online tool.
 WebP offers smaller file sizes for web usage, but BMP is ideal for high-quality image editing and legacy software support.
 Supports both <strong>single and batch WebP to BMP conversions</strong>.</p>

 <h2>Why Convert WebP to BMP?</h2>
 <p>BMP (Bitmap) is a widely supported image format known for its simplicity and lossless quality.
-Converting <strong>WebP to BMP</strong> allows you to edit images in software that does not support WebP, preserve image quality, or prepare files for legacy systems.</p>
+Converting <strong>Webp to BMP</strong> allows you to edit images in software that does not support WebP, preserve image quality, or prepare files for legacy systems.</p>

 <h2>How to Convert WebP to BMP</h2>
 <ol>